 American Dirt – Jeanine Cummins (Flatiron Books, Jan.
 21)

 This may well be the most hyped book of the season.
 It’s timely and gripping page-turner that will rip your heart out repeatedly.
 Lydia owns a small bookstore in Acapulco; her husband Sebastian is an investigative journalist covering the drug cartels destroying Mexico.
 The cartel’s leader, incensed by a revealing profile of him, has Lydia’s extended family murdered as they celebrate a birthday.
 Only Lydia and her eight-year-old son Luca escape.
 They embark on a cat-and-mouse escape from the city and head north, hoping to reach the United States and reunite with an uncle in Denver.
 What follows is a harrowing depiction of the migrant experience, as they ride la bestia, the freight trains to the border, with thousands of other migrants and refugees fleeing a variety of hardships and tragedies.
-Lydia is sheltered and naive in the early chapters, but she soon learns the reality of life in Mexico.
-(Or, more accurately, one aspect of life in Mexico.
-There is far more to Mexico than just drug cartel violence.)
-Cummins gives readers a wider view of the situation through other characters, particularly two young sisters who are fleeing threats to their previously peaceful lives in the mountains of far southern Mexico.
+Lydia is sheltered and naive in the early chapters, but she soon learns the reality of the migrant experience in Mexico.
+Cummins gives readers a wider view of the situation through other characters, particularly two young sisters who are fleeing threats to their previously peaceful lives in the mountains of Honduras.

 A Long Petal of the Sea – Isabel Allende (Ballantine Books, Jan.
 21)